-Complainant Hardeep is a student in the College's ROTC program, and Respondent Dr. Smith is an instructor in the ROTC program.
-Complainant alleges that Respondent failed to accommodate Complainant's approved extended testing time accommodation during a recent exam in Respondent's class.
+Complainant Hardeep is a student in the College's ROTC program, and Respondent Dr. Smith is an instructor of a course required by the ROTC program.
+Complainant alleges that Dr. Smith failed to accommodate Complainant's approved extended testing time accommodation during an October 6 exam in Dr. Smith's class.

-Complainant stated that the accommodations office approved Complainant's extended testing time accommodation, but Complainant did not know for certain if the accommodations office informed Respondent of Complainant's accommodation.
-Complainant acknowledged that in prior exams in Respondent's course, Complainant did not request or utilize his extended testing time accommodation.
-Complainant stated that he did not discuss his accommodation with Respondent until after the exam occurred.
-Complainant estimated that the conversation took place in Respondent's office in October.
-Complainant acknowledged that he was upset during this conversation and did not recall what he said to Respondent.
+Complainant stated that the accommodations office approved Complainant's extended testing time accommodation, but Complainant did not know for certain if the accommodations office informed Dr. Smith of Complainant's accommodation.
+Complainant acknowledged that, in prior exams in Dr. Smith's course, Complainant did not request or utilize his extended testing time accommodation.
+Complainant stated that he did not remember exactly when he discussed his accommodation with Dr. Smith, and estimated that the conversation took place in Respondent's office in October.
+Complainant acknowledged that he was upset during this conversation and did not recall what he said to Dr. Smith. . .